 The first step in any journey of video production is camera equipment!
 You can’t expect to get very far without being able to capture raw images and video to later edit and refine.
-Over recent decades, the quality and availability of photography technology has skyrocketed, taking us from basic film cameras to the hi-tech digital single-lens reflex (DSLR) cameras we know and love today.
+Over recent decades, the quality and availability of photography technology have skyrocketed, taking us from basic film cameras to the hi-tech digital single-lens reflex (DSLR) cameras we know and love today.

 Hazy or Blurry Photos

 Blurry photos from a camera that won’t focus properly and a white or coloured haze across part of your photos are both symptoms of dust or oil on the exterior of your lens.
 Usually, small specs or light dust won’t affect your photos very much, as these are too tiny on the scale of the photo you’re taking.
 It’s similar to how you struggle to see tiny scratches in your glasses even though there are right next to your eyes.
-However, any amount of grime or damage has the potential to show up on your photos, so it’s best to take a pro-active approach to keeping your lens clean and damage-free!
+However, any amount of grime or damage has the potential to show up on your photos, so it’s best to take a proactive approach to keep your lens clean and damage-free!

 In some, very specific, circumstances, a hazy appearance on your photos could be caused by interference by other nearby electronics!
 This is usually only the case at low light levels where an extremely high ISO is needed to capture adequate light.
 So, if you are still experiencing the haze after a thorough lens cleaning – this may be worth a check!